-The more I visit countries and talk to formerly sponsored children, the more dedicated I am to letter writing.
+The more I visit countries and talk to former participants of our child sponsorship program, the more dedicated I am to letter writing.

 Many students need encouragement from sponsors who believe in their potential to do well.
 Some have not felt loved by sponsors who are not writing, and when a new letter-writing sponsor becomes available, their lives change for the better.